gaurishanand13/SPRING_BOOT_FINAL/README.md

 <br>

 ### HIBERNATE VS JPA -
+A Hibernate is a Java framework which is used to store the Java objects in the relational database system.
+It is an open-source, lightweight, ORM (Object Relational Mapping) tool.
+Basically ek framework jo hume itni lambi queries for create / update / delete, etc likhne se bacha lega.
+It handles these thing on its own.

 A JPA (Java Persistence API) is a dependency of Java which is used to access, manage, and persist data between Java object and relational database.
-JPA doesn't perform any operation by itself.
-Thus, it requires implementation.
+In Spring Boot, JPA is internally using hiberante by default to manage our relational database.
 So, ORM tools like Hibernate, TopLink, and iBatis implements JPA specifications for data persistence.
-In Spring Boot, JPA is internally using hiberante to manage our relational database.
 <br>
 <br>
-A Hibernate is a Java framework which is used to store the Java objects in the relational database system.
-It is an open-source, lightweight, ORM (Object Relational Mapping) tool.